mbest1813/documentation/v2/clickstream/destinations/acquisio.md

 [Learn more about Acquisio](https://www.acquisio.com/)

-## Why send data to Acquisio using Astronomer Clickstream?
+## Why send data to Acquisio using MetaRouter Clickstream?

 Having your user event data incorporated into your marketing automation can be invaluable.
 Knowing exactly how your users are interacting with your site and mobile appplications can provide more robust A/B experimentation results, generate insights regarding ad effectiveness, and highlight your customer acquision data.

-## Getting Started with Acquisio and Astronomer Clickstream
+## Getting Started with Acquisio and MetaRouter Clickstream

 ### Acquisio Side